 To save money, you might be considering an alternative approach, like selling FSBO or working with a limited service agent.
 But, if you choose one of these money-saving options, you won’t get the same level of service as you would with a traditional full-service agent.

 Enter Clever Real Estate.
 The company delivers discounted rates with all the benefits of working with a full-service realtor.
-Plus, its helpful concierge team will walk you through your entire transaction.
+Plus, its helpful concierge team will walk you through your entire real estate transaction.

-Clever connects buyers and sellers with a local member of its agent network who will provide a full-service experience for a 1.5% listing commission (compared to the traditional 2.5โ3%).
+Clever connects buyers and sellers with a local member of its agent network who provides full service for a 1.5% listing commission (compared to the traditional 2.5–3%).

 Clever’s partner agents are from big-name brokerages.
 They’re vetted top performers in their region.
-And Clever’s pre-negotiated low realtor fees with them can help you save big!
+And Clever’s pre-negotiated low realtor fees can help you save big when you work with them!

 Are realtor fees negotiable?

 Yes.
 You can always ask your realtor for a lower commission rate.
-It's best to do this upfront, before you've started working together.
-Alternatively, you can work with a company like Clever Real Estate, which has pre-negotiated significantly reduced commission rates with its agent network so you don't have to do any awkward haggling!
+It's best to do this up front before you start working together.
+Alternatively, you can work with a company like Clever Real Estate, which pre-negotiates reduced commission rates with its agent network so you don't have to do any awkward negotiating!

 How can I save money on realtor fees?